ietf/tao/Tao.md

 Of course, it's true that many IETF participants don't go to the face-to-face meetings at all - especially since the COVID-19 pandemic when meetings were completely online for a while.
-There also also many participants that solely focus on the mailing lists of various IETF Working Groups.
+There also many participants that solely focus on the mailing lists of various IETF Working Groups.
 Since the inner workings of Working Groups can be hard for newcomers to understand, this document provides the mundane bits of information that newcomers will need in